michaellperry/jinaga/README.md

   completed: true
 });

-// taskRemoved is called with the dishes message.
+// taskRemoved is called with the dishes fact.
 ```

-Messages are immutable, so there is no callback for updating a result.
+Facts are immutable, so there is no callback for updating a result.
 They can only be added or removed.
 To handle updates, please see [Mutablity](https://github.com/michaellperry/jinaga/blob/master/mutability.md).